stjohnjohnson/randomer/README.md

 # randomer
-It shows a random line.
+It shows a random line, you know, for demo purposes.